Loading...

 Click Finish

-A GO e_nrichment_ task node will be added to the pipeline (Figure 2).
+A gene set enrichment task node and data node will be added to the pipeline (Figure 2).

 Double-click the Gene set enrichment task node to open the task report (Figure 3)

-The GO e_nrichment_ task report spreadsheet lists GO terms by ascending p-value with the most significant GO term at the top of the list.
+The gene set enrichment task report lists GO terms by ascending p-value with the most significant GO term at the top of the list.
 Also included are the enrichment score, the number of genes from that GO term in the list, and the number of genes from that GO term that are not in the list.

 KEGG enrichment analysis identifies pathways that are over-represented in a gene list data node.